knative/docs/serving/samples/thumbnailer-go/README.md

 knative-ingressgateway   LoadBalancer   10.23.247.74   35.203.155.229   80:32380/TCP,443:32390/TCP,32400:32400/TCP   2d
 ```

+> Note: It can take a few seconds for the service to show an `EXTERNAL-IP`.

 The newly deployed app may take few seconds to initialize.
 You can check its status
 by entering the following command: